Downtown Orlando: Early years

 Prior to the arrival of European settlers in 1837, the Orlando area was occupied by the Native American Creek and Seminole tribes.
 In 1838, Fort Gatlin was built a few miles south of downtown Orlando on the shores of modern-day Lake Gatlin; (a historic marker is now located on the fort site).
 In 1850, a man named Aaron Jernigan built a post office north of the fort and the area became known as "Jernigan".
 In 1856, Jernigan was relieved of his command of the post office due to "notorious acts" and the area was renamed "Orlando".
 The village remained little more than a backwater during and after the Civil War until 1875 when The "Town of Orlando" was incorporated.
 It was centered around the original Orange County Courthouse in between today's Court Avenue and Magnolia Avenue (originally named "Main Street").

 A fire in 1884 almost destroyed the entire town.
 Before the fire, most of the structures in Orlando were built with wood and the town was without fire protection.
 The town began to rebuild and a fire brigade was formed.
 Orlando became a city in 1885 and the arrival of the Atlantic Coast Line Railroad in 1890 brought tremendous growth.
 Commercial activity shifted away from the courthouse and moved to the new railroad depot located on Church Street.
 Settlers from England arrived in Orlando and established homes and businesses.
 One of the newly arrived Englishmen was named Joseph Bumby.
 He and his family settled in the town and built a hardware store known as "Bumby Hardware Store".
 The store remained an Orlando fixture until the 1960s, but the name "Bumby" is still famous in the city.
-The location of the hardware store is now a Hamburger Mary's.